RealWeeks/learn-vue-todo/README.md

 ## Props: Rendering todos

-The todos we created are being passed to the child component but yet recieved.
+The todos we created are being passed to the child component but yet received.
 To do this we use `props`.
 Along with passing the data to the child from within the parent we also have to tell the child component to accept the data.